 phyllosilicates, whose basic structure consists of sheets of

 silica and aluminum tetrahedrons joined to neighbors at three of

 their four corners.
-The sheets are glued to each other by metal
+The sheets are bonded to metal hydroxide

 If weathering is intense enough, illite can further degrade into